bradonomics/bradonomics.com/_pages/canon.md

 ## Writing

 The best guide I've ever found to improve your writing is _On Writing Well_ by William Zinsser.
-Stephen King's _On Writing_ does a good job of describing the literary life, but doesn't give the details of craft like Zinsser.

 Scott Adams, of Dilbert fame, has a great article titled "[The Day You Became A Better Writer](http://dilbertblog.typepad.com/the_dilbert_blog/2007/06/the_day_you_bec.html)."